Intelligentedgesystems/Benchmark-Repositories/mobilnet-tflite-image-classification/README.md

 python clweb.py
 ```

-## License
+## Acknowledgements
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project took inspiration from various sources.
+We would like to acknowledge the contributions of the open-source community and the authors of the original implementations.